Grzegorz Braun: Comments during the 2025 presidential debates

-During the presidential debates on 28 April 2025, he argued that "Jews have too much, far too much to say in Polish matters" and "the genocidal policies promoted by ministers, rabbis, and generals of the state of Israel could easily be turned against us."
+During the presidential debates broadcast live on television and online, on 28 April 2025, Braun argued that "Jews have too much, far too much to say in Polish matters" and "the genocidal policies promoted by ministers, rabbis, and generals of the state of Israel could easily be turned against us."
 He claimed that Israel is "pushed on Poles as an ally, as some kind of aircraft carrier for European civilization in the Middle East."
 He criticized presidential candidate Rafał Trzaskowski for previously wearing a "Jewish daffodil", referring to a yellow daffodil worn annually to commemorate the Warsaw Ghetto Uprising, calling the flower "a symbol of shame".
 Trzaskowski said "What are you talking about?
 What shame?
 That was the uprising in the Warsaw Ghetto.
 Those are the heroes of our history.
 It's unbelievable.
 I won't listen to this," and left the podium.
 After she was called to the podium, Magdalena Biejat called Braun's words "antisemitic filth" and said that they should not be tolerated in public debate.
 A representative of the District Prosecutor's Office in Warsaw-Praga announced that an investigation had been initiated into possible hate speech charges against Braun.
+In March 2026, the European Parliament voted to waive Braun's immunity in connection with criminal proceedings concerning those remarks, said to have "allegedly imputed through the mass media, to the Museum of the History of Polish Jews (POLIN) and other entities involved in conducting a social campaign such conduct and characteristics that may discredit them in the face of public opinion or result in a loss of confidence needed for a given type of activity by remarking ... an offence under Article 212(2) of the Polish Criminal Code".